DaGooseYT/EncodeGUI/README.md

 **Note: The Qt designer UI files for EncodeGUI and the Preview windows are not included in this source code.**

 # Licensing
-EncodeGUI's source code is licensed under the AGPL v3.0.
+EncodeGUI's source code is released under the AGPL v3.0 license.
 See `LICENSE` for more details.
-Early released versions of EncodeGUI are licensed under a custom license.
+Early released versions of EncodeGUI are released under a custom license.
 Read it at https://encodegui.com/privacy-terms.

 **The setup file for EncodeGUI is closed source and is NOT a part of this repository or the AGPL license.
 Read the privacy and terms at EncodeGUI.com linked above for more details.**